YLaguna506/Project_1_EvadeGame/README.md

 I had to modify the graphics module and include 4 new functions to the Rectangle object.
 The 4 new functions are 'getx_1', 'getx_2', 'gety_1' and 'gety_2'.
 This functions return the x and y values of the 2 points of the rectangle.

+main.py contains first prototype of the game.
+It was made with classes.

+Evade_B contains the game but without the implementation of classes.
+It just uses functions.

+Evade_C is the final version of the game.
+It contains classes and functions.
+I modified the moves of the cube into toggle.
+You have to keep pressing the keyboard button for the cube to move.
+On the other versions, the cube moved on its own and you were just able to change the direction the cube goes in.